 Chris Idoine, who later went on to design the Academy Awards among a zillion other credits, brilliantly conceived of the shrink’s office as being raked.
 It was our first raked stage and no easy feat to navigate a wheelchair on, but it moved the production’s setting from prosaic to thrusting the phycological drama right out into the audience.

 We moved the show to the Hollywood Playhouse on Las Palmas, and my recollection is that it didn’t do any better than everything else we tried to move.

-Linda Kelsey is living in Minnesota, involved in local theatre.
+Linda Kelsey is living in Minnesota in 2023, involved in local theatre.
 She never got the career she deserved, but maybe she didn’t want it.
 I remember her commuting to the show from Ojai, always removed from the hustle and profoundly focused on her craft.
 Jeff Hayden was ticked at us for going on without him and Eva Marie, but must have forgiven Allan at some point because he directed him in “The Sunshine Boys” with Hal Linden a couple of decades later.